FOSSEE/st-scripts/getting_started_with_sage_notebook/script.rst

-To list all the methods that are available for a certain variable or a datatype, we can use the variable name followed by the dot to access the methods available on it and then hit tab
+To list all the methods that are available for a certain variable or a datatype, we can use the variable name followed by the dot to access the methods available on it and then hit tab.

 ..
 L26
 ::